 Pam was Vice-Chair of the Panel on the Ecological Integrity of Canada’s National Parks and along with fellow panelist received the J.B.
 Harkin Award for Conservation in 2010.
 She held a Wilburforce Fellowship in Conservation Science (2017-2018) and served on one of the expert task teams developing guidance for the Pathway to Canada Target 1.
 She co-chairs the BC Protected Areas Research Forum an organization dedicated to strengthening the linkages between research and protected areas planning and management.

-The Yellowstone to Yukon Council brings together a core team of individuals with a passion for the Y2Y region, extensive conservation and organizational experience, and the capacity to bring specialized assistance to the Y2Y Board and President.
+The Yellowstone to Yukon Council brings together a core team of individuals with a passion for the Y2Y region, extensive conservation and organizational experience, and the capacity to bring specialized assistance to Y2Y staff.

-Currently, the Y2Y Council comprises three members with particular expertise in law, investments, science, and conservation implementation.
+Currently, the Y2Y Council comprises five members with particular expertise in law, investments, science, and conservation implementation, among other topics.

 Joe Lougheed is a Partner in the Calgary office of the global law firm Dentons, where he has practised since 1992 and currently focuses on general corporate matters.